theislab/cellrank/docs/source/index.rst

 `cellular similarity`_ (both transcriptomic and spatial) and `pseudotime`_, among others.
 Our `VelocityKernel`_ takes into account **uncertainty in the velocities** and allows you to aggregate the short-range fate relations given by RNA velocity into longer trends along the phenotypic manifold.
-Our main estimator is *Generalized Perron Cluster Cluster Analysis* (G-PCCA) :cite:`reuter:18` which coarse-grains the Markov chain into a set of macrostates which represent initial, terminal and intermediate states.
+Our main estimator is *Generalized Perron Cluster Cluster Analysis* (GPCCA) :cite:`reuter:18` which coarse-grains the Markov chain into a set of macrostates which represent initial, terminal and intermediate states.
 For each transient cell, we compute its fate probability towards any terminal state.
 We show an example of such a fate map in the figure above, which has been computed using the data of :cite:`bastidas-ponce:19`.
 CellRank combines `kernels`_ and `estimators`_